zhuoliuzhou/hello-world/README.md

 Hi there!

-This is my first file in github as of 15:12, GMT+8, 2th Oct, Hong Kong
+This is my first file in github as of 15:12, GMT+8, 24th Jul 2021, Hong Kong